cara380nm/candlekeep/rex.md

  - Clockwork roomba
    - Mr fluffy (atop roomba).
 Pseudodragon stuffed toy.
 Squeeze to make pseudodragon noises
  - Statue of a cat that purrs when you pet it
+ - Glass fishbowl - put water in and a fish illusion appears

 ## Equipment
  - Clothing: